kokoff/books-scraper/README.md

-# Knizhoven Pazar Scraper
+# Knizhen Pazar Scraper
-Downloand your inventory from https://knizhen-pazar.net/.
+Scraper that downloands your inventory from https://knizhen-pazar.net/ to excel file.

 ### Setup
 ```bash